 Each recreational vehicle has different instructions, so be sure to follow the ones belonging to your rig.
 If you’re unsure about how to empty your lines or use antifreeze, recruit a trusted RV repair service to complete it correctly.

 4. Using a Poor Quality Cover

 It might seem strange, but RVs enjoy being snug as a bug in a rug when put away.
-Like most people, rigs want to be clean and dry before settling in for a long winter’s nap.
+Like most people, campers want to be clean and dry before settling in for a long winter’s nap.
 So, let’s talk about RV “blankets,” or otherwise known as covers, of course.

 Investing in a quality cover is an excellent way to protect your adventure-mobile.
 What you’re looking for is a well-fitted, breathable, durable fabric that covers your RV well.
 A few tattered, old blankets simply won’t do.
-Neither will the infamous blue tarps scattered around RV parks as they don’t release moisture and don’t tend to fit RVs well.
+Neither will the infamous blue tarps scattered around motorhome parks as they don’t release moisture and don’t tend to fit RVs well.